linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 ### View Film Info

 1. Right-click on the Movie interface.
-2. Select **Film Info** and you can view the film info, codec info and audio info of the film.
+2. Select **Film Info** and you can view the film info, codec info, and audio info of the film.

 ## Playlist Management